xkdgo/go-micro-greater-test/cli/README.md

 # Greeter Client

-This directory contains examples of greeter clients

-## Contents

-- main.go - standard go-micro client call
+TODO description of client with etcd registry